Ph.D. Regulations and Procedures

 Repeating a Course

-Students may petition to repeat one course in which a grade of less than a B was earned for the purpose of improving their grade point average, a student must submit a written request and receive approval of the department chair or designee.
+Students may petition to repeat one course in which a grade of C was earned for the purpose of improving their grade point average, a student must submit a written request and receive approval of the department chair or designee.
 Both grades earned appear on the transcript, but only the replacement grade is included in the calculation of the grade point average.

 Withdrawal from the University

-Students who leave the University for any reason must officially process a withdrawal clearance through the Office of the Registrar.
+Students who leave the University for any reason must officially process a withdrawal clearance through through ERNIE Central to be processed by the Office of the Registrar.
 When a student withdraws from the University after the end of the scheduled withdrawal period, a WF grade will be assigned for all courses in which the student is enrolled unless an exception is granted for medical reasons or other extenuating circumstances by the Associate Vice President or designee.

-Full-time students whose cumulative grade point average (CGPA) falls below 3.20 are placed on Academic Warning.
-Students on Academic Warning must raise their cumulative grade point average to 3.20 in the next 12 hours of graduate work.
+Full-time students whose cumulative grade point average (CGPA) falls below 3.20 are placed on Academic Probation.
+Students on Academic Probation must raise their cumulative grade point average to 3.20 in the next 12 hours of graduate work.

 Students on conditional status who fail to satisfy the conditions of their admission.